jamespeapen/swayconfig.vim/README.md

 Installation instructions
 -------------------------
-Follow one of the sets of directions below and reload vim afterwards.
+Follow one of the steps below and reload vim afterwards.

 #### Vundle
 Instal using [vundle](https://github.com/gmarik/Vundle.vim) by adding